piranna/piranna.github.io/pages/hire-me.md

-If we get up to this point, probably I would have already consider the pros & cons regarding changing my current job, so only I would reject a job offer if the tasks I would be involved are not motivating enought, or the final salary difference with my current job would not compensate the change (this includes the case when relocation is required and it makes me a drop in my buying level and/or life quality), so it's better that we discuss these topics in the first interview.
+If we get up to this point, probably I would have already consider the pros & cons regarding changing my current job, so only I would reject a job offer if the tasks I would be involved are not motivational enought, or the final salary difference with my current job would not compensate the change (this is specially important in the case when relocation is required and it makes me a drop in my buying level and/or life quality), so it's better that we discuss these topics in the first interview to don't waste everybody time.

 </details>